 In subsequent years, I would make my $5,000 annual nondeductible IRA contribution (the maximum is now $5,500, plus an additional $1,000 if you’re 50 or older) and then later convert it to a Roth.
 That, along with market gains, further fattened my Roth.

 For tax purposes, you can’t convert just your nondeductible IRA.
 As I explained in the previous section, you have to assume that any conversion comes pro-rated from all your IRAs combined.
 Aware of this rule, I held off rolling my old 401(k) into an IRA, so all I had was a nondeductible IRA.

 Now that I have a fairly substantial Roth IRA, my hope is to leave it untouched and bequeath it to my children.
-Under current law, I’m not obligated to take required minimum distributions from my Roth—and, assuming my kids inherit the account, they would be able to draw it down slowly using the “stretch IRA” strategy.
-Unfortunately, it increasingly looks like the politicians will kill the stretch strategy and insist that nonspouse beneficiaries empty all IRAs within five years.
-Even if that happens, my children will receive a pool of income tax–free money, which should make for a handsome inheritance.
+Under current law, I’m not obligated to take required minimum distributions from my Roth—and, assuming my kids inherit the account, they would receive a pool of income tax–free money that they could then leave to grow for another 10 years.